 In May 2025, Elissa Slotkin was the only Senate Democrat to vote for a bill that would prevent California from banning the sale of gasoline-powered vehicles by 2035.

-In June 2025, Elissa Slotkin presented an "economic war plan", arguing that the decline of the middle class was America's greatest security threat.
+In June 2025, Elissa Slotkin presented an "economic war plan" at the Center for American Progress, arguing that the decline of the middle class was America's greatest security threat.

 Early in 2025, Elissa Slotkin was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

-In 2025, Elissa Slotkin began serving as the junior United States Senator from Michigan.
+In 2025, Elissa Slotkin became the junior United States senator from Michigan.

-In January 2026, Elissa Slotkin said she was under federal investigation due to the video she made in November 2025 telling servicemembers they can refuse illegal orders.
+In January 2026, Elissa Slotkin said she was under federal investigation due to the video.

-It is expected that Elissa Slotkin will become Michigan's senior senator when Gary Peters retires in 2027.
+In 2027, Elissa Slotkin is expected to become Michigan's senior senator when Gary Peters retires.

 In May 2025, Elissa Slotkin was the only Senate Democrat to vote for a bill that would prevent California from banning the sale of gasoline-powered vehicles by 2035.